-Flash floods, coastal flooding, river overflow - it doesn’t take much for any of these to occur around the US.
+Flash floods, coastal flooding, river overflow - it doesn’t take much for any of these natural disasters to occur around the US.
 While you may be able to seek shelter from the storm, your car isn’t always so fortunate.
 Every year, hundreds of people are faced with flood-damaged cars.
 The extent of that damage of course varies, but it leaves them wondering: can my flood-damaged car be repaired?

 The answer is not a simple yes or no, unfortunately.
 Determining whether you can repair a flood-damaged car will require an accurate assessment of the damage.
 Someone whose car has minimal dampness may be able to dry the car out and move on.
 Meanwhile, someone whose car was completely submerged in water may be unable to repair their flood-damaged car.

 Is Your Flood-Damaged Car Worth Repairing?

 The bigger question in all of this is, is your flood-damaged car worth repairing?
 Depending on the extent of the damage, you’re looking at some serious cash.
 Unfortunately, unless you have comprehensive coverage, your insurance company is not going to cover the flood damage.
 Even those who do have comprehensive coverage shouldn’t rest so easy.
 If the cost of repairs exceeds the current value of your car, your insurance company will total your flood-damaged car and it will be hauled off to the salvage yard.

 Determine Your Car’s Value

 So, before determining whether you can repair your flood-damaged car, start by determining your car’s worth before the flood damage.
 Did your car have any other issues?
 Is it an old car?
 These things will determine the value of your car.
 You can use resources like the Kelley Blue Book to get a clearer picture of your car’s value.